Pylons/pyramid/docs/narr/project.rst

 ``templates/mytemplate.pt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The single :term:`Chameleon` template exists in the project.
+The single :term:`Chameleon` template that exists in the project.
 Its contents
 are too long to show here, but it displays a default page when rendered.
 It
 is referenced by the call to ``add_view`` as the ``renderer`` attribute in
 the ``__init__`` file.
 See :ref:`views_which_use_a_renderer` for more